anekar/SalarySurvey/README.md

 <p> This project is about investigating the salaries of IT guys between 2018 and 2020 from Kaggle platform.
 Languages <p>

-The project was developed with R programming language.
+The project was developed with R programming language in order to gain more knowledge.
 <br>

 Libraries